clinfo/kGCN/KNIME/README.md

 To use kGCN in KNIME, we provide
 - Virtual box image
 - Compiled KNIME modules
-- Source codes for developpers
+- Source codes for developers

 ### Example workflow:
 - [single-task](testdata/singletask/README.md)